Practising yoga at a retreat in the Sacred Valley, Peru

 Plaza de Armas and Cusco Cathedral

-We head into the cathedral, you can see a massive silver altar and a painting of the last supper where they are eating guinea pigs.
+We head into the cathedral, and you can see a massive silver altar and a painting of the Last Supper where they are eating guinea pigs.

 Coricancha Temple

 Our next stop-off is Coricancha Temple, the most sacred Inca temple dedicated to Inti, the Inca Sun God.
-When the Spaniards arrived at Cusco, they demolished Coricancha Temple but kept the foundations on which they built Santo Domingo Convent.
-Your guide will explain the important role of this temple in both Inca mythology and the Spanish colonization.
+When the Spaniards arrived in Cusco, they demolished the Coricancha Temple but preserved its foundations, which they used to build the Santo Domingo Convent upon.
+Your guide will explain the temple's critical role in both Inca mythology and Spanish colonization.

 Sacsayhuaman

 Sacsayhuaman is located on a steep outcropping overlooking Cusco.
 This Inca site is composed of massive boulders held together without mortar.
-It was an important site for military and ceremonial purposes.
+It was an essential site for military and ceremonial purposes.

-You will be given a private tour of the site and we go to a vista where there are great views over the city of Cusco.
+You will be given a private tour of the site, and we will visit a vista with great views of the city of Cusco.
 We return to Sacred Valley for the afternoon or evening yoga and dinner.

-Included: Breakfast, dinner, entrance to Cathedral and Corikancha, hotel, private transport.
+Included: Breakfast, dinner, entrance to Cathedral and Corikancha, hotel, and private transport.

 Not included: Lunch, entrance to Sacsayhuaman (covered by boleto turistico).